psynteract/psynteract-docs/installation.md

 )
 ```

-Again, you will be shown the URL of the control panel once the installation is complete -- please be sure to make a note!.
+Again, you will be shown the URL of the control panel once the installation is complete -- please be sure to make a note.